ImNotDarren/Business/documents/proposal.md

 # Project Proposal - Darren Liu
 ## Background Story

-Nowadays, because of the COVID situation, used cars are getting more and more expensive.
-People are usually confused if they should get a car now or if they should wait.
-Hence, more and more people need a car price predicting tool to predict the price of used cars to avoid spending too much money.
+Teamfight Tactics is a Riot game in League of Legends.
+It used to be very popular in Set 6, but after the update of Set 7, it's losing a lot of players.
+I'm trying to use exploratory data analysis to address the cause of the problem and give a solution to it.

 ## Data discription

-The data I need for the model will be collected by scraping cars.com, where I can get the car's price, year, model, milage, engine and so on.
-Each row will represent a car's information.
-The data will be divide into two parts: training data and testing data.
-The training data will be used to train the model and the testing data will be used to test the accuracy.
+I'll use the player data of riot.
+Each row will represent each game, containing each player's combo, traits, game time, etc. I haven't find a usable dataset yet but the dataset will include as many entries as possible.
+I'll update the dataset information as soon as I find it.

 ## Tools
-* **Google Sheets** for exploratory data analysis
+* **Google Sheets** and **SQLite** for exploratory data analysis
 * **Tableau** for visualization.

 ## MVP goal
-My MVP goal would be to use data to address the client's problem and give a rough solution to the problem.
+My MVP goal would be to use data to address the cause to the problem and give a rough solution to the problem.